 Kazakhstan authorities have long battled with the wild cannabis crops which grow freely in the Chui Valley, a tourist attraction for cannabis enthusiasts.
-However, in recent years while still seeking to eradicate the, the state has taken steps to boost hemp production.
+However, in recent years the state has taken steps to boost hemp production.

 Crops have been tested

 KazHemp, perhaps the only hemp company in Kazakhstan, planted test crops in four regions of the country in 2016 to determine which soil provided the best yield.
 Their research concluded the optimal conditions exist in The Almaty region.

 Also in 2016 plans to start hemp paper production in Kazakhstan were first mooted.
 The idea was strongly supported by Dariga Nazarbayeva, the then Deputy Prime Minister and the daughter of the current Kazakhstan President.